Benawi/Microverse-To-Do-list/README.md

 - Create an index.html file and
 - To Do List placeholder (div or ul element).
 - The index.html file must be set as a template using the HTML Webpack Plugin.
 - Create an index.js file and set an array of some simple to do tasks (array of objects).
-Each task object  contain three keys:
+Each task object  contains three keys:
    - description [string].
    - completed [bool].
    - index: [number].